A pod of dolphins

 October has been a great month at Mauritius Dolphin Conservation Project!

-On one of the first boat trips in October the volunteers were accompanied by the Minister of Tourism of Mauritius!
-A very exciting trip that was designed to show the minister the impact of tourism on dolphins and so he could see the work the project is doing.
-Traveling south to Morne the volunteers managed to see bottlenose and spinner dolphins, and was even lucky enough to see two humpback whales!
+On one of the first boat trips in October, the volunteers were accompanied by the Minister of Tourism of Mauritius!
+A very exciting trip that was designed to show the minister the impact of tourism on dolphins, and so he could see the work the project is doing.
+Travelling south to Morne, the volunteers managed to see bottlenose and spinner dolphins, and were even lucky enough to see two humpback whales!

 A highlight of October was the FIRST EVER sighting of the elusive Risso’s dolphin!
-A group of them was found out in open sea and the volunteers spent a great morning observing these lovely dolphins.
-And just in case that wasn’t enough the volunteers also saw a huge group of spotted dolphins!
+A group of them was found out in the open sea, and the volunteers spent a great morning observing these lovely dolphins.
+And just in case that wasn’t enough, the volunteers also saw a huge group of spotted dolphins!

 The end of October yielded some exciting sightings.
 A newborn Bottlenose calf (the creases on its body suggest it’s not even a week old!) caused much excitement and was quickly followed by the biggest group of bottlenose dolphins that the project has seen in the past few years.

-A beautiful day was spent taking a Catamaran to Flat Island to do a Northern survey and although they did not see anything on the ride over they did manage to see a group of bottlenose dolphins and some humpback whales on the return trip.
-They also managed to squeeze in some snorkeling while on Flat Island so a great day all in all!
+A beautiful day was spent taking a Catamaran to Flat Island to do a Northern survey, and although they did not see anything on the ride over, they did manage to see a group of bottlenose dolphins and some humpback whales on the return trip.
+They also managed to squeeze in some snorkelling while on Flat Island, so a great day all in all!

 Taking a break from the regular boat trips, Celine and Julia went with a tourist boat to see what they could find.
 Luckily for them, the operator used a hydrophone to locate whales and the two volunteers got to see some sperm whales!
 As it turns out, October has been a very good month for sperm whale sightings.